endjin/zero-trust-partner-admin-link/docs/adr/0001-automated-zero-trust-pal.md

 We can automate this process by encapsulating it in three PowerShell Cmdlets packaged as a module on the [PowerShell Gallery](https://www.powershellgallery.com/).

-`New-ZeroTrustPartnerAdminLinkPartnerIdentity` - run by the Partner to generate the "root" identity in the Partner Tenant.
+`New-ZeroTrustPartnerAdminLinkPartnerIdentity` - run by The Partner to generate the Enterprise Application "root" identity in the Partner Tenant.
 This forms the connection between the Partner and the Customer.
-`Export-CustomerSubscriptionsAsCsvForPartnerAdminLink` - run by the customer to generate a CSV file listing their Azure Subscriptions.
-They can edit to remove
+`Export-CustomerSubscriptionsAsCsvForPartnerAdminLink` - run by The Customer to generate a CSV file listing their Azure Subscriptions.
+They can edit to remove.
-`Set-ZeroTrustPartnerAdminLink`
+`Set-ZeroTrustPartnerAdminLink` - run by The Customer to create the Service Principal linked to The Partner's Enteprise Application, and then reset credentials.

 ## Consequences